-Net loss attributable to common stockholders is computed by deducting both the dividend distributions declared in the period on preferred stock and the dividends accumulated for the period on cumulative preferred stock from net income ("Basic EPS").
-Diluted net loss per share ("Diluted EPS") is computed by dividing net loss attributable to common stockholders by the total of the weighted-average common stock outstanding shares outstanding during the period.
+Net loss attributable to common stockholders is computed by deducting both the dividend distributions declared in the period on preferred stock and the dividends accumulated for the period on cumulative preferred stock from net loss ("Basic EPS").
+Diluted net loss per share ("Diluted EPS") is computed by dividing net loss attributable to common stockholders by the total of the weighted average common stock outstanding shares outstanding during the period.

-Diluted EPS for the three and six months ended June 30, 2021 and 2020, respectively exclude the dilutive effect of stock option shares because their inclusion would be anti-dilutive for both periods.
+Diluted EPS for the three and nine months ended September 30, 2021 and 2020, exclude the dilutive effect of stock option shares because their inclusion would be anti-dilutive for all periods.